AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

-# Overhypothesis-formation-in-new-caledonian-crows
+# Overhypothesis formation in new caledonian crows
-Modeling overhypothesis formation in New Caledonian Crows sampling hidden food rewards.
+Modeling the formation of Overhypotheses in a hidden food sampling task.